idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

   public_key: "DERIVED_PUBLIC_KEY",
 }

-const human = await createHuman(issuerConfig, human, wallet);
+// Will return a tuple with the human and the wallet associated to the human. const [profile, wallet] = await createHuman(issuerConfig, human, walletPayload);
 ```

 ## Writing credentials.

-First, the issuer needs to get permission from the user to write to his profile.
-This is done by creating a write grant using our client sdk `@idos-network/idos-sdk-js`:
+In order to write a credential to idOS, first, the issuer needs to get permission from the user to write to his profile.
+This is done by creating a "Write Grant" using our client sdk `@idos-network/idos-sdk`:

 ```
 import { idOS } from "@idos-network/idos-sdk-js";